 - 1 piece potato (आलू)

 - 1 piece drumstick (सहजन)

-- Cut all the vegetables into small pieces and chop the onion into medium sized pieces.
+- Then peel, and cut all the vegetables into small pieces.
+Chop the onion into medium-sized pieces.

-- Serve hot with Dosa or Boiled Rice.
+- Your sambar is ready.
+Serve hot sambar with homemade Idli, Dosa or Vada.